 - Clorazepate (Tranxene) – Clorazepate is available only with a prescription and only when a fast-acting benzodiazepine is needed during acute alcohol withdrawal.

 - Diazepam (Valium) – Diazepam is an acceptable alternative to Chlordiazepoxide.
 It is effective in controlling muscle spasms and seizures during withdrawal.

-- Oxazepam (Serax) – Oxazepam is a short to intermediate-acting benzodiazepine, and is used to treat acute anxiety as well as acute alcohol withdrawal.
+- Oxazepam (Serax) – Oxazepam is a short to intermediate-acting benzodiazepine, and is used to treat acute anxiety as well as acute alcohol withdrawal treatment.

 Due to poor diet or stomach issues, an alcohol abuser may have a deficiency in Thiamine (Vit B1), this deficiency can cause Wernicke’s Encephalopathy or Korsakoff Syndrome (https://medlineplus.gov/ency/article/000771.htm)

 Due to this risk, you may need a prophylactic treatment of vitamin B1 either intravenously or orally for 3 to 5 days.
 Thiamine is an effective treatment for alcohol withdrawal syndrome, even when used alone with no other medications.
 It can reduce the severity and frequency of symptoms such as hallucinations and delirium tremens (DTs).

 A maintenance dose may be prescribed during the addiction treatment process in a case where there is a chronic deficiency. (https://patient.info/doctor/acute-alcohol-withdrawal-and-delirium-tremens)